8 Tips to Help Eliminate Dry Skin This Winter

 You have about a three-minute window from shower to moisturizer for best results.
 If you wait too long the moisture will disappear from your skin before you can lock it in.

-Towel off but leave your skin just a bit wet as you apply your moisturizer.
+Towel off but leave your skin just a bit damp as you apply your moisturizer.
 Moisturizers spread more easily on skin that is slightly wet.

 Apply moisturizer while still in the shower!

 I love taking a hot shower before bed.
-While I know that some frown upon a hot bedtime shower because it raises your body temperature, it soothes these old bones, helps my muscles relax, allows me to fall asleep more quickly, and improves my sleep quality.
+While I know that some frown upon a hot shower, but it soothes these old bones, helps my muscles relax, allows me to fall asleep more quickly, and improves my sleep quality.
 I always say—you must know your own body!

 After soaping and rinsing, a moisturizer in the shower works with the humidity and warmth to deposit a layer of emollients to nourish and soothe dry, itchy skin.